Billuc/lyrics-client/README.md

 Both methods do the same thing : fetching lyrics and returns the results in a list of `FetchLyricsResult`.

-However, `get_lyrics` accept a `FetchLyricsRequest` object as parameter, while `get_from_song` accept a song title, the song artists and optionally the clients to use.
+However, `get_lyrics` accept a `FetchLyricsCommand` object as parameter, while `get_from_song` accept a song title, the song artists and optionally the clients to use.

 **Example :**